What you should know

 Personal Injury Protection/PIP – Dr. Milkis would be happy to work with you on this and will bill your PIP insurance provider directly for services rendered.
 Note that this would not include medication or supplement prescriptions.

-Dr. Milkis will provide you with a “Superbill” after your appointment, which will detail the charges for the visit and codes used.
+Dr. Milkis will provide you with a “Superbill” after your appointment, which will detail the charges for the visit and billing codes used.
 You can submit the Superbill to your insurance company for direct reimbursement.
 Please remember that insurance coverage can vary from plan to plan and reimbursement will depend on your individual plan and the specific coverage your plan provides.
 It is up to you to check directly with your insurance company to verify if your plan will reimburse for our services as well as determining the extent of that reimbursement.

 Payment is expected at the time of service unless insurance is being billed as specified above, or other arrangements are made.
 We accept cash, checks, debit cards, and credit cards.
 Health Savings Accounts (HSA) or Flexible Spending Accounts (FSA) can be used for payment as our services should qualify under these plans.
 We do recommend you check with your plan administrator to verify this in your individual case.